Sybio/GifCreator/README.md

 **3. Use it:**

-Then you can send it to the browser:
+Then you might send it directly to the browser:

 ```php
 header("Content-type: image/gif");